khaors/geocompr/main.md

 The content builds on the previous chapter because many spatial operations have a non-spatial (attribute) equivalent.
 Spatial operations on *vector* objects include spatial subsetting (covered in section \@ref(spatial-subsetting)) and spatial joining (section \@ref(spatial-joining)).
 This content builds on section \@ref(vector-attribute-manipulation) in the previous chapter.
-Spatial operations on *rasters* include merging and subsetting, covered in section \@ref(spatial-operations-on-raster-data).
+Spatial operations on *rasters* include merging and subsetting, covered in section \@ref(spatial-ras).

 The chapter also introduces new concepts that are unique to spatial data.
 A variety of *topological relations* can be used to subset/join vector geometries (by default **sf** uses the catch-all *intersects* but other relations such as *within* can be very useful), a topic that is explored in section \@ref(topological-relations).